Season |

 Keep in mind that most of the land east of I-25 is private.
 Obtaining landowner permission prior to applying is highly recommended.
 Applicants should review the detailed draw odds pages and generally consider hunts that could have been drawn at a point or two points less than what has been available at your current level.

-Zero points: Most hunts available at the zero point level tend to be that way for a few reasons.
-It's usually due to the number of tags issued, a restrictive weapon requirement like archery or muzzleloader or private land issues that limit public access.
+Most hunts available at the zero point level tend to be that way for a few reasons.
+It's usually due to the number of tags issued, a restrictive weapon requirement like archery, muzzleloader, or private land issues that limit public access.
 However, there are still some great opportunities at the zero point level.
-Start by considering the archery, muzzleloader or some of the new first rifle seasons as these are often early enough for deer to be in higher elevations where public land is more accessible.
-Some second rifle seasons also offer liberal tag numbers and can be drawn with zero points though you'll need to be prepared for increased hunting pressure.
+Start by considering archery, muzzleloader, or some of the first rifle seasons (most are around the two-point and above-point level), as these are often early enough for deer to be in higher elevations, where public land is more accessible.
+Some second rifle seasons also offer liberal tag numbers and can be drawn with zero points, though you'll need to be prepared for increased hunting pressure.

 The other option is to build a preference point by using the preference point code as a first choice and applying for a license that can likely to be drawn as a second choice.
 By changing the “choice” filter within the standalone draw odds page, you can see the odds of drawing every hunt as a second choice.
 This strategy will allow you to draw a license and hunt while still building a preference point for future use.